 - 1. Demonstrate an understanding of the general types and clinical usage of drugs for treating diseases of each organ system - 2.
-Demonstrate the ability to recognize and understand the physicochemical and physiological factors that affect the absorption, distribution, metabolism, and elimination of drugs, and how these relate to pharmacokinetics - 3.
-Demonstrate an understanding of drug-receptor interactions and allied molecular phenomena at a basic level
+Demonstrate the ability to recognize and understand the physicochemical and physiological factors that affect the absorption, distribution, metabolism, and elimination of drugs - 3.
+Demonstrate an understanding of drug-receptor interactions and allied molecular phenomena at a basic level - 4.
+Demonstrate an ability to interpret and analyze literature related to drugs